rsyslog/rsyslog/README.md

 For more information about contributing, see the [CONTRIBUTING](CONTRIBUTING.md) file.

+Note that it is esay to add output plugins using languages like Python or Perl.
+So if you need to connect to a system which is not yet supported, you can easily do so via an external plugin.
+For more information see the [README](plugins/external/README.md) file in the external plugin directory.

 Documentation
 =============
 The main rsyslog documentation is available in HTML format.
 To read